 4. Quicker troubleshooting: Defects can be easily traced and fixed as each service has its own code.

 5. Lesser risks of changes: Since the code is not complex even while containing multiple components, the changes can be easily implemented without any fear of dependencies on other components.

-7. Easy to scale: Microservices allows to scale easily and integrate with the third-party services - courtesy, the independence of the services
+7. Easy to scale: Microservices architecture is easily scalable and can be integrated with third-party services - courtesy, the independence of the services.

 8. More reactive to the customer’s requirements: The teams can be more responsive to the customer’s needs and quickly provide solutions without having to stick to a fixed schedule.